School of Computer Science, University of Birmingham. ____________________________________________________________________________

 This paper written with Jackie Chappell.

-environment can significantly alter the late effects of influence of the genome:
+significantly alter the later effects of influence of the genome (using

 Where do the microdomains come from ?Added 5 Jul 2011